Concepts

 For our platform to understand metadata, it has to be written in a certain structured way.
 Data transfer objects are used in our API and SDK to communicate with our platform.

-This is an exceprt from the example code using the SDK to interact with raw storage using a bare bones dto, there are more fields, but theese are the required ones.
+Here's an example of a Data Transfer Object being defined for use with our Python SDK to interact with raw storage using a bare bones DTO, there are more fields, but these are the required ones.
 The code creates the metadata dto for a new raw storage dataset, and sends it to the platform.

 # When passing metadata to the ResourceDTO class,